 At MALS we focus on the Greek of the archaic (viii–vii BCE), classical (vi–iv BCE), and post-classical or Koine (iii BCE–vi CE) periods, beginning from the classical Attic dialect.
 We also include courses specifically focused on biblical and Patristic Greek.

-Egyptian belongs to the Hamitic language family.
-It has the longest history of any language (including the latest form Coptic, on which see below), in use in one form or another over a period of some forty-seven centuries.
+Egyptian belongs to the Hamito-Semitic (or 'Afro-Asiatic') language family.
+It has the longest written attestation of any language (including the latest form Coptic, on which see below), in use in one form or another over a period of some forty-seven centuries.
 It is the language of Pharaonic Egypt, and persisted during the Greek, Roman, and Arabic periods.

-At MALS we focus on Middle Egyptian, spoken approximately 2000–1400 BCE, but continuing for a long period as a written language, using the famous hieroglyphic script.
+At MALS we focus on Middle Egyptian, spoken approximately 2200–1600 BCE, but continuing as a written language until the late fourth century CE, using the famous hieroglyphic script.
 We also investigate Late Egyptian texts written in the Hieratic script, a cursive form of hieroglyphs.

 Coptic is the fifth and final recorded stage of the Egyptian language, written in the Greek alphabet supplemented by six inherited Egyptian characters.
 The earliest Coptic texts date from the third century CE.
 Coptic died out as a spoken language in the Medieval period, but is still in use today as a liturgical language in the Coptic Orthodox Church.
 At MALS we investigate the Sahidic and Bohairic literary dialects.